Weight Loss Tips On a Vegetarian or Vegan Diet

-Switching to a vegetarian diet doesn’t necessarily mean that you’ll lose weight.
+Switching to a vegetarian or vegan diet doesn’t necessarily mean that you’ll lose weight.
 In fact, during my first six months as a vegetarian, I gained ten pounds.
-Since then, I’ve lost the weight, and kept it off by following these vegetarian weight loss tips:
+Since then, I’ve lost the weight and kept it off by following these vegetarian weight loss tips:

-Vegetarian Weight Loss Diet Tip 1: Add a High Quality, Vegetarian Protein
+Vegetarian and Vegan Weight Loss Diet Tip 1: Add a High Quality, Plant Protein

 Add a high–quality protein to each meal.
 A high-quality protein includes tempeh, seitan, tofu, beans, and eggs.
 Protein helps you maintain or lose weight.

-In addition to building or maintaining muscle, a quality vegetarian protein can help you increase your metabolism to burn more calories.
+A quality protein can help you build and maintain muscle and increase your metabolism to burn more calories.
 And, it will make you feel full after a meal.

 When your body digests protein, it has to burn twice as many calories as it burns when digesting carbohydrates or fats.